Noptin is fully compatible with the latest version of Polylang allowing you to run a multilingual newsletter.

 Step 4: Translate automation rules

-You can use automation rules to send automated emails and run actions based on your users’ behaviors.
+You can use automation rules to automate running actions based on your users’ behaviors.

-Similar to newsletter campaigns, you can create multiple automation rules and then set each to run based on the subscriber’s language as shown in the example below:-
+Similar to newsletter campaigns, you can create multiple automation rules and then use conditional logic to limit how it is run as shown below:-